HedleyPty/Regular-expressions/chapter1.md

 *** =instructions
 - Load the movies database
+- Create a vector called `title`
-- Observe the first 15 observations of the title variable looks like using the function head
+- Observe the first 15 observations of the title vector looks like using the function head
-- After reflecting of the structure of the TRUE after the line
+- After reflecting of the structure character vector click the "Submit Answer" button

 *** =hint